cloudmesh-community/book/chapters/cloud/chameleon/heat.md

-IP assigned to a resource) is represented by an IP in a circle; an IP in a circle is also used to represent the association of the IP with the NFS server instance (not the greatest idea to use the same symbol for both the IP and the association -- we agree but canot do much about it at the moment).
+IP assigned to a resource) is represented by an IP in a circle; an IP in a circle is also used to represent the association of the IP with the NFS server instance (not the greatest idea to use the same symbol for both the IP and the association -- we agree but cannot do much about it at the moment).
 Blow off some steam by dragging the visualization across the screen, it can be rather fun!